After the bitter cold of winter and rainy days of spring, summer is a much welcome time of the year.

 It brings sun, warmth, long days, afternoons by the pool, and usually vacations.
 Of course, thanks to the constant heat of summer, it’s also the season where we’re most exposed.
 Between shorts, tank tops, bathing suits, and sandals, all that we once covered up during our months of sweaters, is now on full display.

-For many of us, that means doing everything in our power to primp and prepare our skin, hair, and nails.
+For many of us, that means doing everything in our power to primp and prepare our skin, hair, and nails for out vacation in Casa Del Mar.
 We tan, get highlights, manicures and pedicures, and often change up our makeup to achieve that perfect summer look.

 Unfortunately, all those beauty services don’t come cheap.
 That being said, we don’t always have to pay for high-end treatments and services to get what we need; instead of paying extra for your summer beauty, use these tips to save and look good for summer.

 I know the idea of going to a student for your hair or nails can make you a little hesitant.
 However, every stylist started out as a student, and just because they’re still learning doesn’t mean they’re going to do a bad job.
 Beauty schools often offer low prices for many of their services when performed by students.
 And fear not, those services are often done under the instructor’s supervision.
 Another great option is going to a junior or new stylist at a salon, as they’ll also generally offer lower rates until they build a solid client list.